-The American Academy of Pediatrics Resident Scholarship Program is specifically designed to help allay financial difficulties for residents in good academic standing.
-The Academy grants annually a number of scholarships varying from $1,000 to $5,000.
+The American Academy of Pediatrics Residency Hardship Scholarship Program is specifically designed to help allay financial difficulties for residents in good academic standing.
+The Academy grants annually a number of hardship scholarships varying from $1,000 to $5,000.
 Each applicant will be reviewed carefully and awards will be granted to the most deserving pediatric interns and residents.

 QUALIFICATIONS OF APPLICANT: